Efficient implementation of the Localized Orthogonal Decomposition method: Numerical Examples

-For the computation time, we consider the time $t_{full}$ for computing the 20 smallest eigenvectors and their eigenmodes using the fine scale discretization, the time $t_{coarse}$ for the eigenvalue solve of the coarse system and $t_{LOD}$ for the eigenvalue solve of the LOD system.
-In addition the LOD requires some non trivial preprocessing, in order to compute the correction of coarse space basis.
-The time necessary for this setup phase is denoted by $t_{corr}$.
-This whole example just considers the eigenvalue solve, we didn't compute the additional post-processing described in section \ref{sec:two-grid-postprocessing} and the timings exclude the assembly of the different operators.
+These examples just consider the actual solve and we didn't compute the additional post-processing described in section \ref{sec:two-grid-postprocessing} and the timings exclude the assembly of the different operators.
 All computation done in DUNE are very fast and negligible compared to the overall solving time.
 In practice, one would use several improvements, in particular, the different sub-domain problems (algorithm \ref{alg:main}, line \ref{alg:main:subdomains}) are completely independent and can be solved in parallel, which yields a perfect speedup and is easy to implement for modern many-core systems.
 Additionally the necessary solves for different right-hand-sides in algorithm \ref{alg:main}, line \ref{alg:main:vertices} allows for a slight reformulation of the algorithm and using vector instructions (e.g. SSE, AVX, Neon) to compute all updates in a single run.